 The wildcards support matching subsequent sibling nodes of the code against a single wildcard.
-We achieve this behavior done by using a Keene plus at the top level of the expression.
-A Keene plus means one or more, so we allow for one or more matches in order when using this token.
+We achieve this behavior done by using a Kleene plus at the top level of the expression.
+A Kleene plus means one or more, so we allow for one or more matches in order when using this token.
 This is useful for matching against a series of one or more specific nodes, the matching algorithm will continue to match until the type expression no longer evaluates to true.

-In the example below, we allow the wildcard to match multiple nodes with the Keene plus +.
+In the example below, we allow the wildcard to match multiple nodes with the Kleene plus +.
 This example will continue to match against itself as long as the nodes are a Statement and at the same time is not a ReturnStatement.
+This example showcases how a wildcard that matches against many sibling nodes is written.